20 Sep 2024

 Freedom to experiment

-The nature of the Welsh Government funding and attitude of councillors meant that there was little red tape or bureaucratic criteria to work around, giving council officers and their partners rare space to explore unusual ideas.
-This freedom has given partners new confidence in their ability to deliver and has inspired a range of new work, with and beyond the council, that would not have occurred otherwise.
+The nature of the Welsh Government funding and the attitude of councillors meant there was little red tape or bureaucratic criteria to work around, giving council officers and their partners rare space to explore unusual ideas.
+This freedom has given partners new confidence in their ability to deliver and has inspired a range of new work, with and beyond the council, that wouldn't have occurred otherwise.

 For example, Pembrokeshire College has established its own repair workshop as a result of its involvement in the network.
+The workshop is now a key part of the college’s provision for students with additional learning needs.
 The college is a long-time council partner, but the project has improved this relationship.

 Cross-department collaboration

-The share, repair and reuse network emerged out of Pembrokeshire County Council’s work around supported employment rather than the climate and environmental agenda, but the two have melded together smoothly.
+The share, repair and reuse network emerged out of Pembrokeshire County Council’s work around supported employment rather than the climate and environmental agenda, but the 2 have melded together smoothly.

-Alone, the social care team or the waste and recycling team could not have delivered this multifaceted project.
+Alone, the social care team or the waste and recycling team couldn't have delivered this multi-faceted project.
 By avoiding departmental silos, the council has been able to leverage a single funding stream (circular economy funding) to achieve multiple objectives.

 A proven business model

 The Library of Things is a key example.
-As a standalone enterprise, the library would not function because the income it generates is not substantial.
+As a standalone enterprise, the library wouldn't function because the income it generates isn't substantial.
 Instead, the library has been combined with a community cafe in one town centre shop unit.
-The cafe's income covers the operational costs of the library that is housed in the same space.
+The cafe's income covers the operational costs of the library that's housed in the same space.

 What resources were needed?

-Initial discussions began in November 2020 and the network launched in March 2021.
-The condensed five-month timeline from conception to launch was the biggest challenge for Pembrokeshire.
+Initial discussions began in November 2020, and the network launched in March 2021.
+The condensed 5-month timeline from conception to launch was the biggest challenge for Pembrokeshire.
 However, it was also a catalyst, forcing the team to focus and enabling them to make quick decisions without having to jump through the ordinary hoops associated with extended project timescales.

 A group of 25 to 30 individuals, with varying levels of input, from the council and its partner organisations were closely involved in planning and delivery during this period.
 Within the council, multiple teams across leisure, regeneration, waste and recycling, education and social care have worked together.